 I honestly can't say.
 Web development is a blood sport1.
-You can certainly reduce risk and mitigate impact through testing and various other practices, but there is no magical way to eliminate all bugs.
+You can reduce risk and mitigate impact through various practices and through testing, but there is no magical way to eliminate all bugs.
 What I can do is tell you about the measures that I have taken to reduce security risks.
-These may suggest aspects of Tuskfish that you may wish to personally review:
+These may suggest aspects of Tuskfish that you may wish to personally review.

 Single admin system

-There’s only one admin in Tuskfish and that’s you2.
-There is no user rights management system to worry about; they don’t have any.
-So you don't have to worry about insider threats, malicious users or clueless colleagues.
+There’s only one super admin in Tuskfish and that’s you2.
+Recently, support was (reluctantly) added for trusted content editors/creators, ie. staff.
+There is no public user rights management system to worry about; they don’t have any.

 Explicitly minimised attack surface

 The Tuskfish code base is deliberately as small as possible.
 Most of the Tuskfish code lives outside the web root (ie. outside of public_html) where it cannot be directly accessed by browser.